 - 1 large onion thinly sliced

-- Salt and pepper to taste
+- salt and pepper to taste

-- 8 slices provolone or mozzarella cheese
+- 8 slices provolone cheese or mozzarella

-- 4 sub rolls sliced lengthwise (don't completely cut the top from the bottom, though!)
+- 4 sub rolls sliced lengthwise—don't completely cut the top from the bottom, though!

 - Heat 1 tablespoon of olive oil in a large skillet over medium-high heat.
 Add mushrooms and cook 3–4 minutes, or until softened and browned.

-- Preheat oven to 250 degrees.
+- Preheat oven to 250°F.

 - Carefully wipe skillet clean.
 Heat remaining tablespoon of olive oil over medium-high heat.
 Add green pepper and onions; cook until softened, about 5–8 minutes.